About CAYAS

 Hosts

-The CAYAS Conference is hosted by Childhood Cancer Ireland and CanTeen Ireland and is a wonderful opportunity to hear from those with a lived experience of childhood, adoelscent or young adult cancer, to network with colleagues and to learn about new developments and plans.
+The CAYAS Conference is hosted by Childhood Cancer Ireland and CanTeen Ireland and is a wonderful opportunity to hear from those with a lived experience of childhood, adolescent or young adult cancer, to network with colleagues and to learn about new developments and plans.

-Delegates range from clinicians and healthcare providers to parents, researchers, survivors and other people involved in the childhood, adolescent and young adult cancer community community, both in Ireland and abroad.
+Delegates range from clinicians and healthcare providers to parents, researchers, survivors and other people involved in the childhood, adolescent and young adult cancer community, both in Ireland and abroad.

-2025 Programme Content
+2026 Programme Content

 Morning Programme